 I have an internet-facing Elastic Load Balancing (ELB) load balancer.
-I want to attach backend Amazon Elastic Compute Cloud (Amazon EC2) instances located in a private subnet.
+I want to attach backend Amazon Elastic Compute Cloud (Amazon EC2) instances located in private subnets.

 Short description

-To attach EC2 instances that are located in a private subnet, first create public subnets.
-These public subnets must be in the same Availability Zones as the private subnets that are used by the backend EC2 instances.
-Then, associate the public subnets with your load balancer.
+To attach backend Amazon EC2 instances in private subnets, create public subnets in the same Availability Zones.
+Then, associate those public subnets with your load balancer.

 Note: Your load balancer establishes a connection with its target privately.
 To download software or security patches from the internet, use a NAT gateway rule on the target instance's route table to allow internet access.